 After all the pain points were gathered, I noted the insights on sticky notes and grouped them by user.
 Then, I used affinity mapping to organize related pain points into categories so I could identify common themes.

-The sorting process surfaced that 4 main pain points are connected with checkout flow:
+The sorting process surfaced that 4 main pain points are connected with the checkout flow:

-Based on the established pain points, I sketched multiple options to test and see how by initiating minimal changes to optimize the user experience.
+Based on the established pain points, I sketched multiple options to test and see how to optimize the user experience by initiating minimal changes.
 During the process of redesign, I continued referring to the target audience, company mission, revenue model and my goal to focus on how to improve the user experience rather than making design changes.
 After a few rounds of iterations, I came to a good place with the solutions.

 Moving forward with the process, I turned my Lo-Fi sketches into Hi-Fi prototypes.
-Below are the screen comparison showing before and after side by side.
+Below is the screen comparison showing before and after side by side.